hajaf/School_District_Analysis./README.md

 	no diffrence observered
 	![image](https://user-images.githubusercontent.com/103130997/168910410-1e78c3d9-f27c-410d-a211-e50777735852.png)

-##Summary:
+**##Summary:
-- With the district analysis summary the Overall passing fell by 1% -With school summary passing math/reading/Overall passing has significantly decreased by 25%-28%.
+- With the district analysis summary the Overall passing fell by 1%
+- With school summary passing math/reading/Overall passing has significantly decreased by 25%-28%.
 - All 9th grade test reluskts for Thomas High School are Nan
 - Thomas high School is now in 13th placewith in the schools rankings
 -